-Empirically, the Mincer equation does surprisingly well, cf. Figure ??.13 Note that (9.25) also yields a theory of how the "Mincerian slope", ψ , in (9.23) is determined, namely as the mortality- and growth-corrected real interest rate, \tilde{r} .
+As mentioned, empirically, the Mincer equation does surprisingly well in cross-section regression analysis, cf. Figure 9.1.14 Note that (9.29) also yields a theory of how the "Mincerian slope", λ , in (9.26) is determined, namely as the mortality- and growth-corrected real interest rate, \tilde{r} .
 The evidence for this part of the theory is more scarce.